-The accompanying proxy card is solicited by and on behalf of the Board of Directors of The Cooper Companies, Inc. (the "Company") for use at its Annual Meeting of Stockholders to be held on March 25, 2003 at the New York Marriott East Side, 525 Lexington Avenue, New York, NY, at 10:00 a.m., and at any adjournments or postponements thereof.
-This Proxy Statement and the accompanying proxy card are first being mailed to stockholders on or about February 11, 2003.
+The accompanying proxy card is solicited by and on behalf of the Board of Directors of The Cooper Companies, Inc. (the "Company") for use at its Annual Meeting of Stockholders to be held on March 23, 2004 at the Omni Berkshire Place, 21 East 52nd Street, New York, NY, at 10:00 a.m., and at any adjournments or postponements thereof.
+This Proxy Statement and the accompanying proxy card are first being mailed to stockholders on or about February 10, 2004.

 When you return a properly executed proxy card in the form enclosed with this Proxy Statement, the shares represented will be voted at the Annual Meeting in accordance with the indicated directions.
-If a proxy card is properly executed but no directions are indicated, the shares will be voted FOR each of the nominees for director as shown on the form of proxy card, FOR ratification of the appointment of KPMG LLP as independent certified public accountants of the Company, FOR adoption of the Amended and Restated Long-Term Incentive Plan, and FOR amendment of the Restated Certificate of Incorporation to increase the number of shares outstanding.
+If a proxy card is properly executed but no directions are indicated, the shares will be voted FOR each of the nominees for director as shown on the form of proxy card and FOR ratification of the appointment of KPMG LLP as independent certified public accountants of the Company and FOR the amendment of the Amended and Restated 2001 Long Term Incentive Plan.
 The Board of Directors is not aware of any other business to come before the Annual Meeting.
 If any other matters should properly come before the Annual Meeting or any adjournments or postponements thereof for which specific authority has not been solicited from the stockholders, then, to the extent permissible by law, the persons voting the proxies will use their discretionary authority to vote in accordance with their best judgment.
 A stockholder who executes and returns the enclosed proxy card may revoke it at any time prior to its exercise by giving written notice of such revocation to the Secretary of the Company, by executing a subsequently dated proxy card or by voting in person at the Annual Meeting.
 Attendance at the Annual Meeting by a stockholder who has executed and returned a proxy card does not alone revoke such proxy.